-Merchant Law Group LLP is launching class action litigation in Canada against Ticketmaster and its parent company, Live Nation, for allegedly misleading consumers on the prices for concerts, sports and other entertainment tickets.
-The litigation will seek compensation for affected Canadians who purchased tickets through Ticketmaster’s website during the proposed “Class Period”.
+Merchant Law Group LLP has launched class action litigation in Canada against Ticketmaster and its parent company, Live Nation, for allegedly misleading and overcharging consumers on the prices for concerts, sports and other entertainment tickets.
+The litigation seeks compensation for affected Canadians who purchased tickets through Ticketmaster’s website and other platforms.

 Please note, joining our internal contact list for this defect, creates no financial obligation for you and your information will be kept confidential.
 (If you have previously joined our contact list and your address or other contact information has changed, you may update your contact information on our list by completing the form below.)